 Keloids, by contrast, may start sometime after the injury and extend beyond the wound site.
 This tendency to migrate into surrounding areas that weren't injured originally distinguishes keloids from hypertrophic scars.
 Keloids typically appear following surgery or injury, but they can also appear spontaneously or as a result of some slight inflammation, such as an acne pimple on the chest (even one that wasn't scratched or otherwise irritated).
-Other minor injuries that can trigger keloids are burns and piercings.
+Other minor injuries that can trigger keloids are burns and body or ear piercings.

 What are keloid symptoms and signs?